KONEY/octamed_playroutines_amiga/README.md

 https://docs.google.com/document/d/1l_4wyp5bhGYkN5EHM8PFY6nHXuFM0In--8Uf_R8kh1A/edit?usp=sharing - SynthSounds DOC Google Docs version https://github.com/KONEY/lost_octamed_files_amiga - First production using this player.

+# Release notes for V1.2 - 30.04.2022
+Got rid of code to handle Aura and MIDI.
+As a matter of fact, these routines are here for demos development and MIDI or Aura are never used.
+Old code can be found on a separate branch, not maintained.
+Having less code to deal with a refactor became possible, so now everything is divided using sublabels so now code isn't a mess anymore.

 # Release notes for V1.0
 Fixed a few thing but mostly added support for visualizations.
 In orded to do that I got inspiration from P61 player but added some interesting things like tracking of what instrument number is playing and what note.